carlosvega/httpDissector/README.md

  - There are three pools of variables.
 The `node_l` pool, for general purpose.
 The `hash_value` pool for the connexions and the `request` pool for the requests.
  - Modified packet_info structure.
 Created request and response structures, simpler and cleaner.
  - Avoid parsing the HTTP headers.
- - Added a sorted list of active conexions.
+ - Added a sorted list of active connexions.
 Sorted by last used.
  - Thanks of this last change the garbage collector is quicker.
-We process the list starting by the last and when one of the conexions doesn't need to be deleted the rest neither.
+We process the list starting by the last and when one of the connexions doesn't need to be deleted the rest neither.
  - Changed Glib threads for pthread ones.
  - Changed Glib mutex for `pthread_mutex_t`.
  - Added a little control to avoid wrong matches when a retransmissions happens.
 This will be improved.